 Photos by Jane Eliasson

-Only Byrne is currently still at the UNSW Library, as manager of research reporting.
-The other two have networked themselves to other positions: McKenzie is now manager of scholarly content at the University of Wollongong Library, Australia, and Dalby, ILN director of business operations, is team manager in data readiness for regulatory affairs at LEO Pharma, in Copenhagen, Denmark.
+Three Australian librarians are behind the successful International Librarians Network (ILN), an all-volunteer peer-mentoring program that is global, digital, and free.
+It was started in 2013 at the University of New South Wales (UNSW) Library in Sydney, Australia, where Kate Byrne, Alyson Dalby, and Clare McKenzie were colleagues.
+(Only Byrne is currently still at the UNSW Library, as manager of research reporting; McKenzie has since become manager of scholarly content at the University of Wollongong Library, Australia, and Dalby, ILN director of business operations, is team manager in data readiness for regulatory affairs at LEO Pharma, in Copenhagen, Denmark.)